coq/ceps/text/separate-compilation.md

-The notion of full compilation semantics, i.e. a sound full-build semantics akin to a "vo-style" build can be achieved (at the cost of build parallelism) by introducing a dependency between the `.vio` file and the `.vo` file and elaboring the resulting `.vio` file with universe constraints introduced by the implementation.
-It is important that this does not include other side-effects from the `.vo` such as hints, tactics, or plugin requirements.
+The notion of full compilation semantics, i.e. a sound full-build semantics akin to a "vo-style" build can be achieved (at the cost of build parallelism) by introducing a dependency between the `.vio` file and the `.vo` file and elaborating the resulting `.vio` file with universe constraints introduced by the implementation.
+It is important that nothing but universe constraints (say hints, tactics or plugin requirements) leak from `.vo` files into `.vio` files.

 # Implementation